anyscale/llm-router/README.md

 # Step 1: Prepare Labeled Data <a id="generate-labeled-data"></a>

-Our smart router essentially functions as a binary classifier, deciding whether to route a query to GPT-4 or Mixtral-8x7B based on the query text.
+Our llm router essentially functions as a binary classifier, deciding whether to route a query to GPT-4 or Mixtral-8x7B based on the query text.
 Initially, we considered labeled data in the format `(query, routing_label)`, where `routing_label` is 1 if the query should be routed to Mixtral-8x7B and 0 if it should be routed to GPT-4.

 However, our early experiments revealed that *binary labels do not provide sufficient signal for training a robust router model*.
 Therefore, we adopted a different labeling approach using a *1-5 scoring system*, which reflects how well Mixtral-8x7B can effectively respond to the user's query.
 More specifically: